AvaIre/docs/heroku-guide.md

 ### Prerequisites

 > {tip} This guide assumes you already have a basic understanding of how Heroku works, and how to fill in the config.yml file/enviroment variables.
 >
-> {tip} Also it's required that you have a Heroku account.
+> Also it's required that you have a Heroku account.
 >
->It's however not required to have a creditcard linked to it, but it's recommanded so you have enough hours to keep AvaIre working troughout the month.
+> It's however not required to have a creditcard linked to it, but it's recommanded so you have enough hours to keep AvaIre working troughout the month.

 <a name="hosting-from-source-software"></a>
-#### Software
+### Software
  * No software is actully needed.
 Everything is done trough the browser.

 <a name="hosting-from-source-avaire"></a>
-#### AvaIre
+### AvaIre
 When, using AvaIre from source, you are able to use the deploy button, and still have full control over the source.
 Allowing you to make your own changes.

 However, updating is slightly more complicated, as you need to make sure to get the changes to Heroku.
 There is a solution to this where we get back to in a bit.